Standard Chartered's crypto bull sticks to $100,000 bitcoin call despite 'painful' week

 Kendrick said there is a risk of further selling pressure if bitcoin falls below $60,000, but given how sharply the currency has underperformed equities this year, there are now fewer bullish bets left to be unwound.

-Bitcoin was last trading around $62,540.
-It has lost around 30 per cent so far this year, while the S&P 500 index has jumped 10.4 per cent.
+Bitcoin was last trading around $64,320.
+It has lost about 27 per cent so far this year, while the S&P 500 index has jumped 10.4 per cent.
+Data from LSEG showed that investors were pulling cash out of big bitcoin ETFs at the fastest pace on record, with more than $2 billion in net outflows in the week to Tuesday.

 However, "when we look back at the end of 2026 with bitcoin at $100k we will say this was the buying zone we all wanted," Kendrick said.